jowe3751/theUwester/README.md

 ### How to Run (Linux & OSX)
 - Make sure that python3 is installed
+- Make sure you are using the correct version (not 2.7) `python3 --version`
 - Check if pySerial is installed by opening python shell `python3` and execute `>>> import serial`.
 If error message do the following:
   - Exit python shell `>>> quit()`
   - Install support for python serial e.g. `python3 -m pip install pyserial`